LowTechCoder/rpi4-retroarch-guide/README.md

 If you don't have a spare button for Menu Toggle, then do this to set a combo button press for the Menu Toggle:

 > Settings > input > Hotkeys > Menu Toggle Gamepad Combo > [start + select]

-This is optional and you can come back to this later, but if you would like to swap the OK and Cancel buttons:

-> Settings(Second icon from the left) > input > menu controls > Menu Swap OK and Cancel Buttons [on]

 Download Assets